• CFD, Fluid Flow, FEA, Heat/Mass Transfer: FEEDBACKS/QUERIES - FB@CFDYNA.COM

 Symmetry Boundary Conditions

 Strictly speaking, this also is not a boundary condition.
 That is, any numerical simulation can proceed without it.
 However, this is a great tool to reduce the computational effort and resource if the flow can be envisaged to be symmetrical about a plane or pair of planes.
 It must be noted that the geometrical symmetry does not guarantee symmetry of the flow.
+For example, side wind condition for external aerodynamics calculation requires to run the full geometry.
 Similarly, cases where micro-structure of flow eddies are being captured such "Large Eddy Simulation" or "DES – Detached Eddy Simulation", symmetry cannot be used owing to inherent 3D nature of the eddies.

 • By definition, a symmetry BC refers to planar boundary surface.
 If 2 surfaces which meet at a sharp angle & both are symmetric planes, set each surface to be a separate named boundary condition, rather than combine them into a single one.